HR and People departments have come a long way since Toby Flenderson put them on the map in everyone’s favorite binge-worthy show, The Office.

 How to Track HR Goals for Your Team

 Woohoo!
-You have 12 SMART and people-first goals to introduce to your HR departments and your employees will feel the benefits in no time.
+You have 27 SMART, people-first goals to introduce to your HR departments, and your employees will quickly feel the benefits.

 Even for what seems like the smallest adjustments, having powerful work management software to organize your teams, goals, and KPIs is essential to fostering positivity around new initiatives.